gvwilson/thirdbit/_posts/2010/2010-09-05-games-ill-never-make.md

 year: 2010
 ---
 <p>
   If you were never a board game geek, this post isn't for you.
-Move on, move on, nothing to read here...
+Move on, move on, nothing to read here…
 </p>

 <p>